Simultaneous nonreciprocal and ultra-strong coupling in cavity magnonics

-Additionally, the magnetic defect is not located on the axis of symmetry of the PCs, spatial symmetry of the PCs cavity is broken, which is also helpful for breaking the TRS of the system (Researchers often introduce ferrites into resonant cavities with irregular shapes to break the TRS of the systems in many studies about quantum chaos.) \cite{PhysRevLett.103.064101,PhysRevLett.96.254101, PhysRevLett.123.174101, PhysRevLett.115.026801}.
-Above of all, the nonreciprocity can be attributed to the change in the rotational direction resulting from the interchange of the input and output channels, which based on the properties of special cavity magnonic system in this work.
+In addition, the YIG cylinder is not located on the axis of symmetry of the PC, and the antennas are not placed symmetrically.
+These operations are also helpful for increasing the nonreciprocity in the system (Researchers often introduce ferrites into resonant cavities with irregular shapes to break the TRS of the systems in many studies about quantum chaos.) \cite{PhysRevLett.103.064101,PhysRevLett.96.254101, PhysRevLett.123.174101, PhysRevLett.115.026801}.

-We next calculate the coupling strength between YIG FMR mode and defect mode of YIG defect PCs.
-Firstly, the microwave photon and FMR are described by the Hamiltonian with a rotating-wave approximation (RWA) \cite{PhysRevLett.113.156401}: \begingroup \endgroup The coupling curves are calculated by the two-mode model \cite{PhysRevLett.111.127003}:

-where $f_{\mathrm{p}}$ is the photon frequency of the defect mode, $f_\pm$ are frequencies of the coupled resonances and $g/2\pi$ is the coupling strength with a value of 1.18 GHz.
-As shown in Fig. \ref{Fig:4}, $f_\pm$ are described by green solid lines.
-The calculated coupling efficiency $g /(2\pi f_{\mathrm{p}})$ = 10.9\% of the photon energy when $f_{\mathrm{p}}$ = 10.8 GHz of the photon mode which is qualified as ultrastrong coupling \cite{Nat.Phys.6.772}.
-In the ultrastrong coupling region, the stronger the coupling strength, the stronger is the nonreciprocity \cite{PhysRevB.103.184427}.